HengcongLiu/NorthWestBRTmodel/README.md

 This repository contains the codes for the paper: "The risk of human- and mammal-infecting tick-borne viruses in Northwest China and adjacent countries: a vector, genomic, and modelling study".

-The BRT model codes are developed using the Jupyter Notebook environment (https://jupyter.org/).
+The codes for BRT models are developed using the Jupyter Notebook environment (https://jupyter.org/).
 All required libraries can be easily installed using the pip install command.

 Contents: